npapp-dev/bpmn-angular-integration-examples/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.2.

 This example uses bpmn-js and bpmn-js-properties-panel.
-It implements a BPMN 2.0 modeler that allows you to properties via a properties panel.
+It implements a BPMN 2.0 modeler that allows you to use properties via a properties panel.

 ## About